Skip to main content

 The Living Execution Plan

-Each Execution Scope has one Living Execution Plan — the shared, continuously-updated view of what the scope is actually doing, who owns what, and what matters right now.
+Each Workspace has one Living Execution Plan — the shared, continuously-updated view of what the Workspace is actually doing, who owns what, and what matters right now.

 What it is

-In Parallel maintains one Living Execution Plan per Execution Scope.
+In Parallel maintains one Living Execution Plan per Workspace.
 It exists to answer the questions that teams constantly ask — and often can't answer quickly:

 • What are we actually doing right now?